Part B Medicare Insurance: What You Pay

 Medicare's Part B medical insurance pays for doctors' bills, but you have to pay premiums, deductibles, and co-pays for most services.

-Medicare Part B is medical insurance that is intended to help pay doctor bills for treatment either in or out of the hospital, as well as many of the other medical expenses you incur when you are not in the hospital.
-The other main parts of Medicare are Part A (hospital insurance) and Part D (prescription drug coverage).
+Medicare Part B is medical insurance intended to help you pay doctor bills for treatment either in or out of the hospital, as well as many of the other medical expenses you incur when you're not in the hospital.
+The other main parts of traditional Medicare are Part A (hospital insurance) and Part D (prescription drug coverage).

 Eligibility for Medicare Part B